 9:00am-5:00pm: OGUNQUIT MEMORIAL LIBRARY BOOK SALE (Ogunquit Memorial Library)

-9:30am – 10:15am: COLONIAL CHILDREN’S GAMES AND CRAFTS (Ogunquit Baptist Church, 157 Shore Road) Play games from the colonial era, and make your own to take home and play later!
-Make your own Bilbo Catcher, Button Whirligig, or Toothpick Top, then learn how they work.
-Learn about the crafts of the colonial times, then make your own doll of yarn.
-Learn about the fashions of colonial times – make paper dolls and appropriate outfits for you to dress them in!
+10am – 11am: COLONIAL CHILDREN’S GAMES AND CRAFTS (Ogunquit Baptist Church, 157 Shore Road) Play games from the colonial era, and make your own to take home and play later!

 12:00 noon: AMERICAN PIE CONTEST (downstairs at the Dunaway Center, 23 School Street) Submit one home-made pie in an “American” flavor to our “celebrity judges”.
 Pies will be judged during Taste of the Town in the following categories: theme, appearance, and taste.
 The grand prize winner will receive $50 in Gift of Ogunquit gift certificates, and the recipe will be featured in the next edition of our Ogunquit cookbook.
 Of course the best prize is the bragging rights for having made the best pie in Ogunquit!
 Winners will be announced after Taste of the Town.

-12:00 – 2:30pm: “TASTE OF THE TOWN” (Dunaway Center, 23 School Street) A variety of Ogunquit restaurants’ top Chefs will serve up their special dishes for you to try out!
+11:30 – 1pm: “TASTE OF THE TOWN” (Dunaway Center, 23 School Street) A variety of Ogunquit restaurants’ top Chefs will serve up their special dishes for you to try out!
 Buy tickets at the door or ahead of time under the tent at the beach.
-AGAIN THIS YEAR: You can choose to eat only at the Taste of the Town at the Dunaway Center, or buy an expanded “Touring Taste of the Town” ticket.
-Tickets for the traditional event at the Dunaway Center are $10.
-Tickets for “Touring Taste of the Town” are $15, and include admission to the event at the Dunaway Center as well as tasting portions at establishments during their business hours.
+Tickets are $10, $15 for VIP admission early at 11am.
+Brign a donation for the local food pantry or animal shelter.

 10:00am – 3:00pm: BEACH BAZAAR (at the Kennebunk Savings Bank tent at the Main Beach parking lot) See Saturday description.